Maximus (MMS)

 Maximus Net Debt Position

-We were impressed by how significantly Maximus blew past analysts’ full-year EPS guidance expectations this quarter.
+It was good to see Maximus beat analysts’ EPS expectations this quarter.
 On the other hand, its full-year revenue guidance missed and its revenue fell short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock remained flat at $77.76 immediately following the results.
+Overall, this was a softer quarter.
+The stock remained flat at $93.69 immediately following the results.

 12. Is Now The Time To Buy Maximus?

-We think Maximus is a good business.
-To kick things off, its revenue growth was impressive over the last five years.
+Maximus is a fine business.
+To kick things off, its revenue growth was solid over the last five years.
 And while its cash profitability fell over the last five years, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
 On top of that, its projected EPS for the next year implies the company will continue generating shareholder value.

-Maximus’s P/E ratio based on the next 12 months is 10.6x.
+Maximus’s P/E ratio based on the next 12 months is 11x.
 Looking at the business services space right now, Maximus trades at a compelling valuation.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.